English as a lingua franca: Debates in ELF

 Lastly, Cogo contests Sowden's view on ELF researchers themselves.
 Sowden argues that ELF researchers encourage ELF speakers to use specific varieties of English over others, an argument that Cogo refutes by stating that researchers only use empirical data to show what happens in ELF interactions, and never to tell speakers what to use.
 Cogo further cites various studies in the field that have demonstrated that ELF communication is fluid and innovative, with an emphasis on highly variable linguistic forms.

 Sewell argued that the debate about ELF between Sowden and Cogo fails to acknowledge the variation that characterises language use today.
 He claims that it is counterproductive to polarise ELF and non-ELF and native and non-native speakers, as there is great diversity in all areas of English language usage.
-Whilst recognising Cogo's clarifications regarding several misconceptions of ELF, Sewell also points out and discusses some of the questions Cogo's article arises.
+Whilst recognising Cogo's clarifications regarding several misconceptions of ELF, Sewell also points out and discusses some of the questions Cogo's article raises.
 He disagrees with the definition of ELF being based on a distinction between non-native and native language use.
 He claims that Cogo's approach is too essentialist, because her definition of ELF is based on language features.
 The approach to ELF should be more non-essentialist according to Sewell who points out that ELF does not involve a set of features or skills that distinguishes it from languages in general, as all language usage is varied.
 Sewell then considers the implications of the ELF debate for ELT professionals and learners of English, and he highlights the importance of acknowledging language variation when teaching and learning English.
-Furthermore, he emphasises the importance of presenting this variation to learners, at the appropriate level, and he wishes that this dynamic relationship between ELF and ENL (English as a Native Language) will be central to how we view language usage.
+Furthermore, he emphasises the importance of presenting this variation to learners, at the appropriate level, and he wishes that this dynamic relationship between ELF and ENL (English as a native language) will be central to how we view language usage.

 Dewey criticises Sewell's critical position on the debate, showing how it lacks substance and largely misrepresents the field.
 Dewey argues that even though Sewell's article is meant to be a critique of ELF, several of his ‘non-essentialist’ views on language are compatible with those of Cogo and other ELF researchers, thus undermining his argument.
 However, Sewell's paper, according to Dewey, does raise awareness of the need to rethink the terms used when talking about ELF.
 Dewey defends ELF by emphasising the importance of variability and the dynamic nature of ELF.
 The distinctiveness of ELF comes from the rapid pace of language evolution and innovation, enhanced in the ELF context due to the linguistic and cultural diversity of English speakers, where understanding is more important than using Standard features.